shayr80/CS-1660/Mini Search Engine Project/README.md

 ```

 ### Run:
-In your Command Prompt or Terminal, enter
+Windows: In your Command Prompt or Terminal, enter
 ```
-docker run -e DISPLAY=<YOUR_IP>:0.0 shay4545/mini-search-engine
+docker run -e DISPLAY=<YOUR_IP>:0 shay4545/mini-search-engine
 ```

 where <YOUR_IP> is the local IP address of your computer.<br/><br/>